alf-p-steinbach/Wrapped-stdlib/README.md

   ![Winnie the pooh](images/pooh.jpg)

 * ***functional area headers***
-  for the C++ standard, e.g. all standard library iostreams headers plus the C standard library’s i/o headers are available via `<stdlib/all/io.hpp>`, which includes all headers in this category mentioned in the [header overview at cppreference.com](http://en.cppreference.com/w/cpp/header);
+  for the C++ standard, e.g. all standard library iostreams headers plus the C standard library’s i/o headers are available via `<stdlib/all/io.hpp>`, which includes all headers in this category mentioned in the [header overview at cppreference.com](http://en.cppreference.com/w/cpp/header); and

 * ***extensions***
   such as `<stdlib/extension/Byte_to_wide_converter.hpp>`, which provides the class that’s used for narrow → wide encoding conversion in the Windows console i/o fix.
 There are no extensions other than the reusable parts of the library’s own code.
 But since this code is part of the library anyway, it’s provided in a reusable form.